 At a smaller scale, project proponents will be encouraged to evaluate demand side management strategies to minimize consumption and alternatives to using steam or natural gas boilers for space heating and heating hot water.
-One option is to utilize waste heat from existing buildings to heat new buildings, taking into account building programming compatibility and proximity to waste heat sources, as indicated on Map 2-9 Potential Waste Heat Sources.
+One option is to utilize waste energy from existing buildings to heat new buildings, taking into account building programming compatibility and proximity to waste energy sources.
 The Centre for Interactive Research on Sustainability (CIRS) building is pioneering this approach on the Vancouver campus and its experience will be incorporated into future applications.
 Some sites have capacity for installing ground source heat and cooling pumps.

-- Policy 37At the pre-design stage, project proponents will be expected to evaluate alternative energy sources, including the waste heat sources indicated in Map 2-9 Potential Waste Heat Sources, and demand side management strategies to minimize consumption of thermal and electrical energy. - Policy 38 Each new mixed-use hub will undertake an energy management study which will include heat recovery and heat sharing options, along with alternative energy supplies and small district systems, as part of the feasibility and design process.
+- Policy 37 At the pre-design stage, project proponents will be expected to evaluate alternative energy sources, including waste energy sources and demand side management strategies to minimize consumption of thermal and electrical energy. - Policy 38 Each new Mixed-Use Hub will undertake an energy management study which will include energy recovery and energy sharing options, along with alternative energy supplies and small district systems, as part of the feasibility and design process.